Logo Futurismo

 Figure 2.
 Dolphin echolocation system.

 Despite their essential role in navigation and hunting, clicks are not so much used for communication.
-For this purpose, dolphins use burst pulses and whistles and it has been proved that each individual produces its own characteristic sound, called a “signature whistle”, acting almost like its name (Sayigh et al., 2007).
+For this purpose, dolphins use burst pulses and whistles, and it has been shown that each individual produces a characteristic sound, called a “signature whistle”, which acts almost like its name (Sayigh et al., 2007).

-Although these whistles lack the complexity of mysticete songs, experiments in captivity have shown that dolphins have a high understanding of both syntax and semantics and that they are capable of associating different sounds to different objects and even of mimicking human behavior and sounds.
+Although these whistles lack the complexity of mysticete songs, experiments in captivity have shown that dolphins have a high understanding of both syntax and semantics and can associate different sounds with different objects and even mimic human behavior and sounds.

 What do Whales Sound Like